tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 Start consuming native Japanese content actively and passively.
 1) Quickly learn the Japanese alphabets with a drilling app or an Anki deck.
 1) The basics.
-	* Do Kanji Transition or an isolated kanji deck.
+	* Do KanjiTransition or an isolated kanji deck.
 	* Immerse in Japanese media.
-	* While doing Kanji Transition, find a grammar guide you like and read it.
+	* While doing KanjiTransition, find a grammar guide you like and read it.
 	Every day dedicate a short period of time, 30 minutes to an hour, to study grammar.
 	* Create your own mining deck.
 	You will be adding everything else you don't know to this deck.